THEOplayer/samples-ios-sdk/README.md

 ## Streams/Content Rights:

 The DRM streams used in this app (if any) are provided by our Partner: [EZ DRM] and hold all the rights for the content.
 These streams are DRM protected and cannot be used for any other purposes.

-## License

-This project is licensed under the BSD 3 Clause License - see the [LICENSE] file for details.

 [//]: # (Links reference)
 [EZ DRM]: https://www.ezdrm.com/